 Steering-related issues reported by owners prompted Nissan to issue a recall in 2023 for models from 2020 to 2022, specifically addressing a bent tie rod that could snap and compromise steering control.

-Further casting shadows on the 2020 Sentra were reports of system glitches and other minor issues, painting a picture of a model year that needed more fine-tuning.
+Further casting shadows on the 2020 Sentra were reports of system malfunctions and other small issues, painting a picture of a model year that needed more fine-tuning.

 Nissan Sentra Average Resale Values

-Let’s break down the Sentra’s resale game with some cold, hard facts.
+Let’s break down the Sentra’s resale game with some frigid, hard facts.
 Check out this graph – it’s not just a bunch of lines, it’s the story of your wallet over time.

 Conclusion